-We believe that effective careers guidance contributes to raising aspirations, improving motivation, and overcoming barriers to success.
-Kelvin Hall is committed to delivering high quality CEIAG which empowers pupils to make informed career decisions.
-Our goal is to equip our pupils with the necessary skills to adapt to an ever changing economic climate, inspiring them to become life-long career learners.
+We believe that effective career guidance contributes to raising aspirations, improving motivation, and overcoming barriers to success.
+Kelvin Hall is committed to delivering high-quality CEIAG which empowers pupils to make informed career decisions.
+Our goal is to equip our pupils with the necessary skills to adapt to an ever-changing economic climate, inspiring them to become life-long career learners.
 This is achieved through a comprehensive programme of activities that spans Year 7 through Year 11, and beyond, and is based on the nationally recognised Gatsby Benchmarks.

 The Careers Team